Falling Hare: Plot

-Bugs gives chase and, from its perch on a plane's wing, the gremlin clobbers the rabbit with a monkey wrench, knocking him silly.
-Bugs speaks nonsensically as Lennie Small, then as Baby Snooks.
-When he regains his senses, the now infuriated Bugs gives chase, wielding the monkey wrench and ending up inside a plane (which ironically resembles a Heinkel He-111).
+Bugs gives chase and, from its perch on a plane's wing, the gremlin clobbers the rabbit with a monkey wrench, knocking him silly, with Bugs asking, "Which way did he go, George?
+Which way did he go?" a reference to the 1940 short Of Fox and Hounds, featuring Willoughby.
+Bugs then speaks nonsensically as Lennie Small, then as Baby Snooks.
+When he regains his senses, the now-infuriated Bugs gives chase, wielding the monkey wrench and ending up inside a plane (which ironically resembles a Heinkel He 111).
 The gremlin grabs the wrench and bashes Bugs' foot with it.
 As Bugs reacts to the pain, the gremlin locks him in, sets the plane in motion and ultimately into the air.

-Bugs looks for the gremlin, and ends up getting kicked by it - reacting to the creature briefly laughing to the tune of "Yankee Doodle" when it appears at the door's window - is not aware that the plane is aloft until the gremlin opens the door as Bugs comes at it full-throttle, hoping to break it open.
-The rabbit finds himself in midair and, after turning into a jackass for a moment (as the "You're a horse's ass" motif is heard), he briefly demonstrates a heretofore-unseen ability to fly like a bird before racing through the open sky, back into the plane.
+Bugs looks for the gremlin and ends up getting kicked by it - reacting to the creature briefly laughing to the tune of "Yankee Doodle" when it appears at the door's window - is not aware that the plane is aloft until the gremlin opens the door as Bugs comes at it full-throttle, hoping to break it open.
+The rabbit finds himself in midair and, after turning into a jackass (the comedy trope for being foolhardy) for a moment (as the "You're a horse's ass" motif is heard), he briefly demonstrates a heretofore-unseen ability to fly like a bird before racing through the open sky, back into the plane.
 Due to strategically placed banana skins, however, he slides out the door on the other side.

-The gremlin, believing that his job is done, slams the door triumphantly, but opens it again when he notices it shaking.
+The gremlin, believing that his job is done, slams the door triumphantly but opens it again when he notices it shaking.
 A terrified Bugs is plastered to it, with his heart pounding "4F" (Army code for drastically limiting medical condition, hospitalization required, and/or ineligible to be inducted via the draft).
 The gremlin pries him from the door; Bugs flies off but soon settles, curled up and flat, on the bomb bay doors - which, of course, the gremlin opens.
-Fortunately, Bugs' feet catch on a wire but, as he is hanging there, he sees that the gremlin is now steering the plane into a city and toward two skyscrapers.
-Bugs rushes into the cockpit, takes control of the airplane, rolls it vertically, and flies through an extremely narrow slot between the towers to avoid what seemed to be an inevitable impact.
+Fortunately, Bugs' feet catch on a wire but as he is hanging there, he sees that the gremlin is now steering the plane into a city and toward two skyscrapers.
+Bugs rushes into the cockpit, takes control of the airplane, rolls it vertically, and flies through an extremely narrow slot between the towers to avoid what seemed to be an inevitable impact, then emerges from between the buildings in a 270° aileron roll.